Minecraft server

-A Minecraft server is a player-owned or business-owned multiplayer game server for the 2011 Mojang Studios video game Minecraft.
+A Minecraft server is a player or business-owned multiplayer game server for the 2011 Mojang Studios video game Minecraft.
 In this context, the term "server" often refers to a network of connected servers, rather than a single machine.
 Players can start their own server either by setting one up on a computer using software provided by Mojang, or by using a hosting provider so they can have their server run on dedicated machines with guaranteed uptime.
 The largest server is widely accepted to be the minigame server Hypixel, and previously, Mineplex.

 Minecraft multiplayer servers are controlled by server operators, who have access to server commands such as setting the time of day, teleporting players, setting the world spawn, and changing players' gamemode.
 The server owner (or users that have access to the live server files) can also set up and install plugins to change the mechanics of the server, and can also set up restrictions concerning which usernames or IP addresses are allowed or disallowed to enter the game server.

 Multiplayer servers have a wide range of activities: with some servers having unique premises, rules, and customs.
 Player versus player (PvP) combat can be enabled to allow fighting between players.
-Custom mods and plugins (server side mods) can be used with modified servers to allow actions that are not normally possible in the vanilla form of the game.
+Custom mods and plugins (server side mods) can be used with modified servers to allow actions that are not normally possible in the vanilla (unmodded) form of the game.
 There also exists a modification of the server software that can allow crossplay between the Java and Bedrock editions of the game.

 History

 Pre-release

-Multiplayer was first added to Minecraft on May 31, 2009, In update 0.15 during the Classic phase of the game.
+Multiplayer was first added to Minecraft on May 31, 2009, in update 0.0.15a during the Classic phase of the game.
 The first server mods quickly began to arise around this time.

 On September 3, 2010, work began on hMod, a notable mod which implemented an API for plugins which ensured they would remain compatible with each other provided they were using hMod.
 Several notable projects were created around this time for hMod, such as WorldEdit, some of which remains maintained for more modern platforms to this day.

 Multiplayer for Minecrafts survival mode was released on August 4, 2010.
 The oldest server map is called "Freedonia", on the Minecraft server MinecraftOnline.
 The server and map were created within the first hour of Minecraft survival-mode multiplayer being released.

 Following stagnation in the development of hMod, a spiritual successor called Bukkit would be created by a group of hMod developers: Nathan 'Dinnerbone' Adams, Erik 'Grum' Broes, Warren 'EvilSeph' Loo, Nathan 'Tahg' Gilbert, and sk89q.
 The project would begin work on December 21, 2010, and officially release in 2011.
 The project consisted of Bukkit, licensed under GPL, and CraftBukkit, licensed under LGPL.
 Notably, the licensing was not legally permissible due to the inclusion of proprietary code from Mojang.

 On January 9, 2011, the first Minecraft server proxy, CraftProxy, would be created.
 It was a very basic proxy which primarily served to allow multiple servers to be run on the same computer with different ports.